jiho-dev/aws-completion/README.md

 copy `bin/$(OS)/awscomp` to `$HOME/bin/`
 copy `config/awscomp.yaml` to `$HOME/.aws/`

-If you want to update aws commands under completion, run generate-ec2-cmds And run below:
+If you want to update aws commands for completion , run generate-ec2-cmds And run below:

 `$ awscomp generate ec2 cmds --profile <your_admin_profile>`